-Home » House & Home » Home Maintenance and Cleaning » Moth Holes: How to Mend
+Home » House & Home » Home Maintenance and Cleaning » how to fix moth holes

-When my brother asked me if I could fix the moth holes in his cashmere sweaters, I said ‘sure!’, even though I had never repaired moth damage before.
-I’ve repaired holes in knit fabrics before, but I was usually dealing with bulkier fabric that hid repairs well.
+When my brother asked me if I could fix moth holes in his cashmere sweaters, I said, ‘Sure! ‘ even though I had never repaired moth damage before.
+I’ve previously repaired holes in knit fabrics but usually dealt with bulkier fabric that hid repairs well.

 These cashmere sweaters were a different story.
-The fabric was knit with fine thread and needles, so I wanted to make sure I was able to repair the moth holes in such a way that the repair wasn’t visible.
+The fabric was knit with fine thread and needles, so I wanted to make sure I could repair the moth holes without making the repair visible.

-And, I’ve got to say, I’m pretty tickled with the moth holes repair.
-Check out the before and after…
+And I’ve got to say, I’m pretty tickled with the moth hole repair.
+Check out the before-and-after.

-If you look closely you can see where the repair is.
-But, bear in mind, three moth holes like this will create a mend that is much more visible than a single hole.
+If you look closely, you can see where the repair is.
+But bear in mind that three moth holes like this will create a repair that is much more visible than a single hole.
 And even with three holes mended, you have to look closely.
 Can you spot it?

 Mended hole in a gray sweater.

-What Do You Need to Mend Moth Holes?
+What Do You Need For Moth Hole Repair?

 The short answer, ‘not much!’

-Really just a needle and thread.
-For finer knits, use a thin, sewing needle.
-If this had been thicker yarn, I would’ve used a darning needle.
+You need just a needle and thread.
+For finer knits, use a thin sewing needle.
+I would have used a darning needle if this had been thicker yarn.

-And I just used sewing thread…in this case bright yellow so that it is easier for you to see.
-In fact, the mend you see above was made using this yellow thread.
+I just used sewing thread—in this case, a bright yellow—to make it easier for you to see.
+The mend you see above was created using this yellow thread.

 A grey sweater with moth holes.